Q-W-E-R-T/Healer-reactions/README.md

 # Healer-reactions
-The project includes healer reactions for the current savage contet, including a trial timeline (e5n), which you can use to get familar with the reactions.
+The project contains healer reactions for the current savage contet, including a trial timeline (e5n), which you can use to get familar with the reactions.

 # Requirements
 [TensorReactions](http://wiki.mmominion.com/doku.php?id=tensorreactions)